 All campers must bring a reusable water bottle to school each day.
-Campers will not have access to water fountains while they are here, but only water bottle refill stations.
+Please label the water bottle with your camper's first and last name.
+Campers will not have access to water fountains while they are here, only water bottle refill stations.
 If a camper forgets a water bottle, they will be provided with a paper cup to refill throughout the day, but since this will not hold a large amount of water it may inconvenience them.
 Please make sure to send your camper to school with a reusable water bottle each day.